Skip to main content

 Becoming a donor with the Saint Paul & Minnesota Foundation is not limited to only those who are positioned to give today.
 Our community of donors includes many people and families who are working with their philanthropic advisors to think about the impact they want to make in the future.

-The most common type of planned gift without opening a fund is a bequest.
+The most common type of planned gift without opening a fund is making charitable gifts part of your will.
 It can be done by either leaving an organization as a beneficiary of a life insurance policy, an IRA account or a retirement account in your will and testament.
+This is what is known as a bequest.

 A bequest can be made directly to a nonprofit or an intermediary such as the Foundation.
 If you choose to partner with the Foundation, we will work with you to steward your giving endeavors by providing you with access to information and events tailored to your goals.